dgaydukov/cert-aws/sa/files/sa.md

     Resource:
       - arn:aws:s3:::AccountABucketName/*
 ```
-* use s3 acl - use below xml policy to give cross-account access
+* use s3 acl - use below xml policy to give cross-account access.
+ACL doesn't support deny, only allow statement.
+With ACL you can give access only to accountID (so to whole account), if you want to give access to specific iam user - use bucket policy (there is no way to give access to iam user using ACL)
 ```
 <AccessControlPolicy xmlns="http://s3.amazonaws.com/doc/2006-03-01/">
   <Owner>